jerome-rdlv/xgetpress/README.md

 * `msguniq` for duplicate strings merge and resolution
 * `msgmerge` for input file update

-I wrote that thing mainly because I needed a CLI utility.
+I wrote that thing mainly because I needed a CLI utility that Poedit does not offer.

 **This is really fresh and there may be bugs, and possible discrepancies with Poedit behavior.
 Use at your own risks.**